Yes, it was indeed a galore ‘braai’ weekend, because we had a ‘braai’ on Thursday, Friday, Saturday and Sunday.

 A (very LONG) weekend away:

-This was a celebration of our 25th anniversary and of course, we could think of no better way of celebrating this amazing milestone than in beautiful places next to a fire.
+This was a celebration of our 25th anniversary and of course, we could think of no better way of celebrating this wonderful milestone than in beautiful places next to a fire.

-We have spent our first night in a wonderful hotel (and had one of the most delicious dinners ever), but the rest of our 5-day trip was quality time for my husband and me next to the fire in nature … we will show you more of these places in future posts … but now, it’s back to our braai weekends!
+We have spent our first night in a wonderful hotel where we had one of the most delicious dinners ever prepared by a chef, but the rest of our 5-day trip was quality time for my husband and me next to the fire in nature.
+We will show you more of these places in future posts but now, it’s back to our ‘braai’ weekends.

-1. Thursday – De Zeekoe Guest House Farm (Soetdoring Stone Cottages):
+• Thursday – De Zeekoe Guest House Farm (Soetdoring Stone Cottages), Oudtshoorn:

-We had a very simple meal, but then, it would have been very difficult to have a braai that is equally as wonderful as our view!
-We’ve decided on a salad out of a bottle (yes!), the famous South African ‘braai broodjie’ (the melted cheese sandwich – you can read about it here) and a HUGE piece of steak.
+We had a very simple meal, but then, it would have been very difficult to have a ‘braai’ that is equally as wonderful as our view.
+We’ve decided on a salad out of a bottle (yes!), the famous South African ‘braaibroodjie’ (that’s the melted cheese sandwich – you can read about it here) and a HUGE piece of steak.

 Sirloin steak on the bone from the local town (Oudtshoorn).
 This has been marinated in olive oil and Worcestershire sauce with a new favourite spice, Six Gun Grill